ljkrajewski/textgen-code/tests/00-contents.md

 Testing AI language models (LLMs) designed to write code involves evaluating their performance on a range of tasks that assess their ability to generate correct and efficient code.
-Here is a list of tests you can consider:
+Here is a list of tests to consider:

 1. **Correctness Tests**:
    - [**Unit Tests**](unit.md): Evaluate the LLM's ability to generate code that produces correct outputs for specific inputs.